The term “holistic” is buzzing in the holistic healthcare system today, but what does this word really mean?

 While it’s easy to find your birth chart, also known as the natal chart, it takes time to learn how to read it.
 For those who are unfamiliar with this term, your birth chart is a visual representation of where the planets and signs of these archetypal forces were present at the time of your birth.
 These forces impress their influence on you, not just in personality, but in your corporeal form, by influencing your constitution, organ system strengths, weaknesses, and your predispositions to disease and imbalance.

-Your birth chart indicates how your organ systems communicate with each other to create an effect on the body as a whole.
+Your birth chart indicates how your organ systems communicate with each other to affect the body as a whole.
 By learning how to decipher your chart, you can receive tremendous insight into your body’s natural tendencies of excesses or deficiencies.
-Using this information, you can take steps to restore your balance, such as eating a diet, taking herbs, and practicing lifestyle habits that recalibrate your health.
+Using this information, you can take steps to restore your balance, such as eating a diet, taking herbs, and practicing lifestyle habits that recalibrate your constitution.
 Astrology is a whole language of its own, so start slow and enjoy the process as you develop your fluency.

 Blueprint of the Soul